MicrosoftDocs/VBA-Docs/api/Publisher.Application.Documents.md

 ## Example

-The following example lists all of the open publications.
+The following example lists all the open publications.

 ```vb
 Dim objDocument As Document